-As noted in the chart above, Somerset Preparatory Academy Charter School at North Lauderdale has outperformed, or performed within 5% in Mathematics proficiency by subgroup in relation to the comparable surrounding schools.
-A mentioned previously, Broadview and Pinewood Elementary schools have student populations that are not as comparable to the population at Somerset Preparatory Academy Charter School at North Lauderdale, with less FRL students and smaller proportions of their population identified as Black or Hispanic.
+As noted in the tables above, Somerset Preparatory Academy Charter High School at North Lauderdale has outperformed, or performed within 4% in Mathematics proficiency by subgroup in relation to the comparable surrounding schools.

-During the current charter term, student proficiency by subgroup in mathematics has increased steadily with a minimal drop during the most recent school year, 2018-2019.
-The decline noted last year was most noticeable amongst the English Language Learners.
+During the current charter term, student proficiency within the economically disadvantaged subgroup in mathematics increased considerably the most recent school year, 2018-2019.
+The declines noted in the previous years were compensated for and superseded.

+In contrast, the proficiency percentages amongst our Students with Disabilities and ELL population has steadily declined over the last 3-4 years.
 It is important to note that our ELL and SWD population has increased significantly and this drop can be attributed to the influx of new students within these subgroups.
-As the students are provided with the services at Somerset Preparatory Academy Charter School at North Lauderdale, we predict an increase for the current school year in their performance.
+As the students are provided with the services at Somerset Preparatory Academy Charter High School at North Lauderdale, we predict an increase for the current school year in their performance.